Profile Engineering & LinkedIn Optimisation for Software Developers

 How ATS Keyword Matching Works

-Most ATS systems score your resume by counting keyword matches against the job description.
+Most ATS systems score your profile by counting keyword matches against the job description.
 To maximise your score:

 1. Copy the exact terms from the job description – if the JD says "React.js", do not write "ReactJS" or "React"